-But in a now flooded market of water guns of all shapes and sizes, can the original Super Soaker still reign supreme?
+But in a now flooded (cough) market of water guns of all shapes and sizes in 2022, can the original Super Soaker still reign supreme?
 Let’s break down the features and check out how it performed in our exceptionally wet test session.

 Super Soaker XP100 review: Price